 When will the next consultation process occur?

 Updates to the lists are scheduled to occur regularly each year.
-Formal submission periods are held in the months leading up to when each review is scheduled to conclude.
+A submission period is held in the months leading up to when each review is scheduled to conclude.
 However, stakeholders are welcome to engage with the Department at any time.
 Enquiries can be directed to email@example.com.
 Details of the current process will be updated regularly on the Consultation on the skilled migration occupation lists page of the Department’s website.

-Please note: the online submission process is now open.
-Please see the Consultation on Skilled Migration Occupation Lists page for the review timeline and details on when you can make a submission to us.
+Please note: the online submission process has now closed.
+Please see the Consultation on Skilled Migration Occupation Lists page for the review timeline.

 What should my submission to the consultation process include?